justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 ## Scheme Standards

 Cyclone targets the [R<sup>7</sup>RS-small specification](https://github.com/justinethier/cyclone/raw/master/docs/r7rs.pdf).
 This spec is relatively new and provides incremental improvements from the popular [R<sup>5</sup>RS spec](http://www.schemers.org/Documents/Standards/R5RS/HTML/).
-Library (C module) support is the most important but there are also exceptions, system interfaces, and a more consistent API.
+Library support is the most important new feature but there are also exceptions, system interfaces, and a more consistent API.

 ## Future

+Some items to consider in the future are:

 - Implement more of r7rs-large, have started on data structures
-- implement more libraries (industria??)
+- Implement more libraries (TODO: industria for r7rs??)
-- way to support eggs or other libraries? is that even worth the effort?
+- Way to support eggs or other existing libraries?
+Is that possible or even worth the effort?
-- benchmark
+- Additional optimizations

   Andrew Appel used a similar runtime for [Standard ML of New Jersey](http://www.smlnj.org/) which is referenced by Baker's paper.
-Appel's book [Compiling with Continuations](http://www.amazon.com/Compiling-Continuations-Andrew-W-Appel/dp/052103311X) includes a section on how to implement compiler optimizations - many of which could be applied to Cyclone.
+Appel's book [Compiling with Continuations](http://www.amazon.com/Compiling-Continuations-Andrew-W-Appel/dp/052103311X) includes a section on how to implement compiler optimizations - many of which could still be applied to Cyclone.

 ## Conclusion